Pradumnasaraf/DevOps/Docker/README.md

 ### Bind Mounting

-A file or directory on the host machine is mounted into a container, i.e it will match the condition of the file syestem inside a conatiner.
+A file or directory on the host machine is mounted into a container, i.e it will match the condition of the file system inside a container.

 ```bash
 docker run -v <path to your local sytem>:<conatiner path>
 docker run -v /app/content:/usr/share/nginx/html  nginx
 docker run -v $(pwd):/user/html nginx
 ```
- In compose we dont have to give the `pwd`
+ In compose, we dont have to give the `pwd`

  ```yaml
      volumes: